MaHaoxuantb/ProjectMotion-iOSAPP/README.md

-An iOS APP which collecting data for Project Motion.
+An iOS APP which collects data for Project Motion.